bcgov/jag-shuber-frontend/README.md

 ### Visual Studio Code

-You would need to have the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.
+Ensure the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) is installed.

 The [`launch.json`](.vscode/launch.json) is already configured with a launch task that allows you to launch chrome in a debugging capacity and debug through code within the editor.